magentabusiness/magentabusiness.github.io/docs/trendz/guide/occupancy-analysis-of-the-building.md

 ### Prerequisites
 We are focusing and data analysis and visualization in this guide.
 So we will omit details about sensors installation and configuration.
 Here is a short description of the system that we will use in this guide:

-* Occupancy sensors already installed in each area of the hotel and connected to ThingsBoard via LoRaWAN integration.
+* Occupancy sensors already installed in each area of the hotel and connected to IoT Hub via LoRaWAN integration.
-* There are 3 asset types in ThingsBoard - building, floor, area.
+* There are 3 asset types in IoT Hub - building, floor, area.
 Building has relations to multiple floors, floor has relations to multiple areas and each area has related occupancy sensor.
 * Sensor reports how many people are currently in the area.
 * Occupancy sensor payload - `{"ts": 1651419204000, peopleCnt": 5}`
 * Each area has an attribute with maximum capacity.
 We will use this attribute to compute occupancy rate.
 Initial values are set during system provisioning.